dsgwin/C195/README.md

 ### Additional Report for A3.F

-The custom report that is used to fufill this requirement is the total count of appointments by Country.
+The custom report that is used to fulfill this requirement is the total count of appointments by Country.
 With the default dataset the report is rather simple, but this could be valuable information for planning which contacts should be assigned to specific appointments

 ### Operating Instructions

-This program will require the dependicies listed above.
+This program will require the dependencies listed above.
 The application will be run on the Main class and will launch a login screen.
-After a succesful login, the main menu will allow for the selection of Customer, Appointment, and Report interfaces to display and add information to the MySQL database.
+After a successful login, the main menu will allow for the selection of Customer, Appointment, and Report interfaces to display and add information to the MySQL database.